StickyFloors/osim/UseCases/PractionerPlaybooks/sFractal/README.md

 ### 1.9 Extraction of Trust Information
 blah overview

-should 'confidence' (eg in SBOM itself) be a differnt type of information or part of 'trust'?
+Should 'confidence' (eg in SBOM itself) be a differnt type of information or part of 'trust'?
-It is derived info from other factors such as completeness, quality, provenance, type of SBOM, etc.
+It is derived info from other factors such as completeness, quality, provenance, type of SBOM, etc?

 [Use Case 1.9 Extraction of Trust Information](./uc01.09-extract_trust.md)